 The number of laps completed can be seen in Figure 12.
-Significantly more laps were walked using the standard sized buttons with sound than without ( $T{15}$ =2.67, p=0.018).
-There was no significant difference in the number of laps walked between the small buttons with sound and those without ( $T{15}$ =1.10, p=0.287).
-There was no difference shown between the small buttons with sound and the standard buttons without ( $T{15}$ =0.88, p=0.388).
-In fact, the differences between the numbers of laps walked was small, only varying between 11 (standard buttons with sound) and 9 (small buttons without).
+Significantly more laps were walked using the standard sized buttons with sound than without (T{15} =2.67, p=0.018).
+There was no significant difference in the number of laps walked between the small buttons with sound and those without (T{15} =1.10, p=0.287).
+There was no difference shown between the small buttons with sound and the large buttons without (T{15} =0.88, p=0.388).
+In fact, the differences between the numbers of laps walked was small, only varying between 11 (large buttons with sound) and 9 (small buttons without).